ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDateTimeOrZero

-The same as [toDateTime](#todatetime) but returns lower boundery of [DateTime](/docs/en/sql-reference/data-types/datetime.md) if an invalid argument is received.
+The same as [toDateTime](#todatetime) but returns lower boundary of [DateTime](/docs/en/sql-reference/data-types/datetime.md) if an invalid argument is received.
 Only [String](/docs/en/sql-reference/data-types/string.md) argument is supported.

 **Example**